canonical/maas/docs/configure.rst

 Having consistent clocks is very important to the working of your MAAS system overall.
-If your nodes however cannot freely access the Internet, the supplied NTP server is not going to be very useful, and you may find it better to run an ntp service on the MAAS controller and substitute `ntp.ubuntu.com` in the last line for something else.
+If your nodes however cannot freely access the Internet, the supplied NTP server is not going to be very useful, and you may find it better to run an ntp service on the MAAS controller and change the `ntp.ubuntu.com` in the last line for a more appropriate server.

 One thing you may wish to alter in the preseed file is the disk partitioning.
 This is a simple recipe that creates a swap partition and